 For those with type I DM, it is possible that anti-viral herbs such as olive leaf and/or wild oregano may have a possible role.
 Since the hepatitis C virus can cause or at least contribute to insulin resistance, those same herbs may be of help to some with DM II [82].

 The American Diabetes Association does not recommend multi-vitamin, multi-mineral formulas for diabetics, though the HCF Nutrition Foundation does [4].
-However, neither of them (and they looked at formulas containing synthetics and/or inorganic mineral salts) has actually apparently examined the role of 100% food multi-vitamin, multi-mineral formulas which certain natural health practitioners prefer (with Vita-Mineral distributed by Doctors Research, Inc., as the best by far).
+However, neither of them (and they looked at formulas containing synthetics and/or inorganic mineral salts) has actually apparently examined the role of 100% food multi-vitamin, multi-mineral formulas which certain natural health practitioners prefer.

 Niacin, which is normally a synthetic form of vitamin B3, is not advised for diabetics because of its induction of insulin resistance [83].
 Diabetics, more than most people, really do need to insure that the vitamins and minerals that they take are food and not synthetic.

-Many natural health professionals have learned that foods, and high nutrient food supplements, can be of assistance in natural blood sugar control (although most on the market are NOT truly food).
+Many natural health professionals have learned that foods, and high nutrien food supplements, can be of assistance in natural blood sugar control.

-With regard to those food nutrients that have been shown to inhibit glycation, Vinson and Howard wrote, “An important therapeutic factor to consider is that it would be necessary to administer the inhibitor as soon as possible after diagnosis of diabetes and regularly through the lifetime of the patient.
-This is essential…” when attempting to prevent diabetic complications [30].
+With regard to those food nutrients that have been shown to inhibit glycation, like in the case of Down Syndrome and Alzheimer’s [29], an important therapeutic factor to consider is that it would seem wise to administer them as soon as possible after diagnosis of diabetes and regularly through the sufferer’s lifetime when attempting to prevent diabetic complications.

 “To be effective in the long term, the nutritional plan must be individually tailored.
 Readily available, pre-printed diet sheets…are doomed to eventual failure” [4], which is one of the reasons why natural interventions must be tailored to the individual.
 And why individuals with diabetes should seek successful, experienced health professionals.

 Most diabetics need to eat more fruits and vegetables and to do more exercise.
-And nearly all diabetics will benefit from properly balanced foodmulti-vitamin, multi-mineral formulas (the best seems to be Vita-Mineral from Doctors Research, Inc., www.doctorsresearch.com) that contain adequate amounts of food chromium and food vanadium as well as additional food nutrients with proven antiglycation properties.
+And nearly all diabetics will benefit from properly balanced foodmulti-vitamin, multi-mineral formulas that contain adequate amounts of food chromium and food vanadium as well as additional food nutrients with proven antiglycation properties.
 These changes can not only frequently help to improve blood sugar scores, they may also contribute to possible prevention of various complications.

 The Center for Natural Health Research supplies research and other items for health care professionals interested in natural interventions.